Matt Birney

 The younger Birney was educated at North Kalgoorlie Primary and Eastern Goldfields Senior High School.
 He was a small business proprietor and a board member of the Kalgoorlie-Boulder Chamber of Commerce and Industry, before being elected to the Western Australian Legislative Assembly for the seat of Kalgoorlie in February 2001, defeating Labor incumbent Megan Anwyl.

-The seat had long been a Labor stronghold; Labor had held it without interruption since 1923 and for all but seven years since its creation in 1901.
+The seat had long been a Labor stronghold, which the party had held without interruption since 1923, and for all but seven years since its creation in 1901.
 However, Anwyl only led Birney by eight votes on the first count.
-Birney defeated Anwyl when the One Nation candidate Guy Hopkins's preferences flowed overwhelmingly to him.
-He was the first Liberal ever to win Kalgoorlie, and only the third non-Labor member in the seat's 100-year history.
-He was also the only Liberal challenger to unseat a Labor incumbent in an election which saw Labor elected to a strong majority government.
+Birney defeated Anwyl after the preferences of the One Nation candidate, Guy Hopkins, flowed overwhelmingly to him.
+He was the first Liberal to win Kalgoorlie, and only the third non-Labor member in the seat's 100-year history.
+He was also the only Liberal challenger to unseat a Labor incumbent at the 2001 state election, which saw Labor elected to government with a large majority.

 Birney was Shadow Minister for Youth and the Goldfields-Esperance region from 2001 to 2002, Shadow Minister for Police, Goldfields-Esperance and Communication Services from 2002 to 2004 and Shadow Minister for Police, Commerce, Communications and Goldfields-Esperance from 2004 to 2005.

 Despite his relative lack of experience, Birney was widely seen as one of the Liberal Party's better performers in Opposition during the 2001-2005 parliament.
 After the Liberal Party under Colin Barnett was heavily defeated at the 2005 elections by the Labor government of Geoff Gallop, Barnett returned to the backbench and Birney was elected unopposed as party leader.
 He had retained Kalgoorlie with a healthy swing of eight percent, making Kalgoorlie a safe Liberal seat.
 Indeed, he actually won enough primary votes to retain the seat without the need for preferences.